 Recently, Hyderabad City has become a hot shooting location for Bollywood movies.
 The City of pearls and biryani is riding the waves of popularity with directors, actors and audience.
-The nawabi culture of Hyderabad was an obsession with artists and writers in the bygone era of the Nizam rule, while the city’s cosmopolitan ambience and old world charm in the right blend is doing wonder in present times.
+The nawabi culture of Hyderabad was an obsession with artists and writers in the bygone era of the Nizam rule, while the city’s cosmopolitan ambiance and old world charm in the right blend is doing wonder in present times.

-Today’s directors are innovatively exploring India’s region-specific cultural diversity, culinary variety and linguistic differences as part of characterization on celluloid.
+Today’s directors are exploring India’s region-specific cultural diversity, culinary variety and linguistic differences as part of characterization on celluloid.
 They are treating cities or towns as individual characters in their scripts.
 The cultural and historic abundance of tourist destinations like Hyderabad is being showcased on the silver screen to woo an international audience.

 Previously, India’s summer, monsoon, winter, hilly, historic and beach destinations were mere shooting locations for music videos.
 Now they are more like essential ingredients for the baking of cake and less like cherries for dressing.
 They play an important role much like a character next to the protagonist in the script.
 For instance, Jaipur in Shuddha Desi Romance, Banaras in Raanjhnaa, Kolkata in Kahani, Mumbai in Wake Up Sid, and Hyderabad City in Bobby Jasoos.